Siam Ocean World

 Glass bottom boat tour

-of access has a subway station out front.
+subway station out front.
 I managed to lose my mobile phone here somehow, it must have dropped out of my pocket - I purchased a new Thai phone at the Big C shop at Siam, I just need to buy an adaptor so that I can charge it when i get home.

 Click on the pics if you want a larger view and select next to see all the pictures.